 One-to-one coaching sessions are usually two hours long and spaced one month apart.
 A coaching project usually lasts between four and six sessions in total.

 Small group coaching programmes adopt a similar schedule and are for a maximum of six people.
-As well as benefiting from expert and peer coaching on their own development issue, participants also learn how to become more effective coaches themselves.
+Participants not only benefit from expert and peer coaching on their own development issue, they learn how to become more effective coaches themselves.

 Sometimes the best thing we can do for another human being is to listen without interruption.